puppetlabs/puppet-specifications/language/types_values_variables.md

 ### Numeric

-Represents the abstract notion of "number", its subtypes are `Integer`, and `Float`.
+Represents the abstract notion of "number", its subtypes are `Integer` and `Float`.

 #### Type Algebra on Numeric